 DevSecOps solutions such as Flosum are full-fledged platforms that support both org and package based development.
 Flosum has key features needed for maturing DevOps teams and shifting “left” for security teams.
 It also introduces the ability to easily backup data, rollback changes, and migrate data or seed sandboxes.

 For an expanding team, as the DevOps process becomes more complicated, communication between developers and admins will only take a team so far.
 Features such as overwrite protection, ability to see potential code conflicts, and metadata across workstreams also become a necessity.
 Teams may want a native tool that is built specifically to support the way that developers build on Salesforce, eliminating many unnecessary measures and processes.
 Integrations with all leading DevOps tools such as Jira, Git, Azure, Veeva, Service Now and so many more are available with this solution as well.

-Salesforce DevOps Center is a great platform to allow new development teams or teams using change sets to better their Salesforce development and deployment processes.
-While it offers features for collaboration, version control and release management, it is essential to consider the specific needs of your organization when evaluating Salesforce DevOps solutions.
+Salesforce DevOps Center is a great platform to allow novice development teams or teams using changesets to take a step toward bettering their Salesforce development and deployment processes.
+While it offers basic features for collaboration, version control and release management, it is essential to consider the specific needs of your organization when evaluating Salesforce DevOps solutions.
 Flosum provides a tool for more mature DevOps teams with a more complicated process.

 By carefully assessing the unique requirements and preferences of your organization, you can choose the Salesforce DevOps tool that best aligns with your goals, driving Salesforce DevOps excellence and ensuring success in today's competitive landscape.
 If you are in the process of evaluating DevOps solutions for your organization, download the eBook, "How to Evaluate a DevOps Solution".